Masked-Avus/unitest/README.md

 unitest::Runner tests {};
 ```

-To add a test to the `Runner`, call the `add` function, which requires the name of the subject of your test, a string denoting what result you expect for a success, and a test function as parameters.
+To add a test to the `Runner`, call the `add` function, which requires the name of your test subject, a string denoting what result you expect for a success, and a test function as parameters.
 As for the test function, you can pass either a raw function pointer or a lambda function.
 Whether using a raw function pointer or named function objects, a convention used by the author for naming test functions is to use a `PascalCase` name that contains both the thing being tested and the expected result, with the two separated by an underscore.

 ```cpp
 // You can pass in a raw function pointer...